taskbase/vocabtrainer/README.md

-# Vocitrainer
+# Vocabtrainer

 Vocitrainer is a chatbot-like app to study vocabulary.
+Was started at the `#bitmark hackathon 2023` and continued now from there.

 ## Development